0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

 ![used up bags of sugar, flour, and butter](/food/foodventures/images/used-up-ingredients.jpg){:width="40%"}{: .image-right}

 Another milestone that happened today was my simultaneous finishing of a bag of sugar, flour *and* jar of butter!
 Yep, I was pretty surprised at how perfectly everything worked out.
 This is my first time using up an entire bag of all purpose flour, and it's a strange feeling of... accomplishment?
 Yeah, I'm proud of this, LOL.
 But now I have to lug back a 10 kg bag of flour from the grocery store on my next trip.
 Ugh.
+It's times like these when I wish I had a car.

 ## Friday: